Effortless, Lifelike Artificial Grass in Preston

 Artificial grass fibres do not have the structure of real grass so anything longer than 40mm will lean.
 This gives the lawn an uneven, matted look.

 All artificial grass is harder wearing than natural grass and fake grass can even boast a lifespan of up to 20 years in some cases.
 However, there are a few things relating to durability that you should think about before you buy.

 has been covered above but if you are planning of heavy use such as children playing or sports then you should go for the tougher materials.
 Make sure you know what it takes to care for your artificial grass before you buy.

 One area where artificial grass loses to the real stuff is its reaction to the sun.
-All artificial grass will degrade over time due to UV.
+All artificial grass will degrade over time due to UV exposure.
 However, there are many types which give up to 25 years with no visible discolouration from UV.
 It’s a good idea to check because some cheaper ones will fade within a year or two.

 Food, dog mess and other things like this shouldn’t damage the grass, however, to avoid it getting stuck in the fibres, spills should be cleaned up quickly.